-For example, One user will enter the data, the second user will approve the data, third user will view the data and fourth user is prohibited to view the data.
+For example, One user will enter the data, the second user will approve the data, the third user will view the data and the fourth user is prohibited to view the data.
 These scenarios can be automated, but they will take a lot of time and effort.
-So it will be easier, if you just do that manually.
+So it will be easier if you just do that manually.

 Remember, we use cars to go distances, but there may be lengthy signals on the way, there will be fuel consumption, there will be parking space issues, parking charges and a lot more headache.
 In some scenarios, we just walk and reach to our destination :).